 After this integration process has occurred and the implant is fixed solidly in your jaw we can then move on to the reconstruction phase.

 The missing teeth are then replaced with the final crown.
 The new ‘unit’ comprises:

 - The abutment which screws into the dental implant

 - The crown which attaches to the abutment

 The dental implant and the abutment are standard manufactured items.
 Your crown, on the other hand, is a custom-made dental device tailor-made to meet your exact requirements by a highly skilled dental technician during the initial phases.

 The crown will be made to look exactly like your surrounding teeth, with the surface texture, colour and anatomy all characterised to blend in perfectly with the surrounding dentition.
 If for any reason you are not happy with the crown, make your oral surgeon aware – it can be sent back to the dental technician if necessary to be remade.

 After your crown has been fitted, you will be asked to return to the dental implant centre for a follow-up a couple of weeks later, to ensure that everything is working fine and that the implant is exactly as you wanted it to be.

 7. Ongoing care

-If you would like to discuss dental implants with us, call to arrange your free initial chat with our Dental Implant Co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.
+If you would like to discuss same-day dental implants with us, call to arrange your free initial chat with our dental implant co-ordinator where you can discuss your situation, and find out what the various treatment options entail and their prices.